rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 assert all(coll_result)
 ```

-You should see output that matches:
+You should see the following output on your workers:
 ```
 Clique size: 16
 Clique size: 16